gautamvpn/devConnection/README.md

 - Logout features
 - Get the feed and add the feed in the store
 - Build the user card on feed
+- Build the user profile and edit profile section
+- Build the feed UI